 The Seoul city, however, do not consider our material, technical and intellectual assets as the only belonging to us for our solely development.
 In those reasons, we would like to provide other developing countries and cities with our key policies information in various areas, which is able to help your cities to achieve your sustainable development concerning economic, social, environmental growth.
 In other words, Seoul’s remarkable development experiences want to be humankind’s common assets through not only building reliable and concrete partnerships between private and public sectors but also making our collaborative efforts dedicating to constructing individual sustainability and livable cities in the world.

 Expanding Urban Diplomacy

 by forming sister and friendship city relationships with more cities

 Through active diplomatic efforts of the 5th and 6th SMGs, the number of sister cities and friendship cities have rapidly increased.
-For the past five years (2012-2016), the SMG has formed new sister city and friendship city relationships with 18 cities, accounting for 32% of the total number of its sister and friendship cities.

 Amid such urbanization on a global scale, Seoul's experience of handling rapid urbanization has more implications compared to the experiences and urban planning strategies of the more advanced cities in the western countries.

 Seoul’s urban development model is more appropriate for solving problem caused by rapid urbanization than an western urban development model.
 There is three reasons, below.